 It seems like such a simple technique.
 Can I really just use pattern recognition in a sentence structure to satisfy readers?

 The short answer is yes.
 Writers have been using it at least as far back as William Shakespeare.
 Bringing together parallel elements in groups of three is satisfying partly due to the sense of rhythm, but it can also give a pleasant sense of closure.

-As writers, we want to capture our readers’ attention, rivet them to the page, and leave them clamoring for more.
-We want to create something that moves people, deepens their understanding, and keeps them thinking about our story long after they’ve devoured the last word.
+It can create something that moves people, deepens their understanding, and keeps them thinking about your story long after they’ve devoured the last word.

 Somerset Maugham said: “There are three rules for writing a novel.
 Unfortunately, no one knows what they are.”